Roeli1996/ha-ecowater-hydrolink/README.md

 US Platform is not tested yet, because I don't have a device on that platform.
 Please provide me with feedback if you have a device!

-## ⚠️ Known limitations
+### ⚠️
 Reading new data only works after the local app has been started.
-I'm still looking for a way to bypass this.
+I think version 1.2.0 should solve the problem.
+Still need to conform.

 ## 📦 Features